SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-11-13-building-apps-games-for-xbox-one-using-uwp-build-once-and-target-many.markdown

 [![image](/Images/wordpress/2016/11/image_thumb-5.png "image")](/Images/wordpress/2016/11/image-5.png)

-Now that UWP apps can be deployed / tested and run by anyone with a Retail Xbox, we can go wild and try out our own games to see how they run on the big screen.&nbsp; Once you lick all the bugs and get it just right, you can publish that game “as is” to the Xbox Store.
+Now that UWP apps can be deployed / tested and run by anyone with a Retail Xbox, we can go wild and try out our own games to see how they run on the big screen.
+Once you lick all the bugs and get it just right, you can publish that game “as is” to the Xbox Store.
 Well, once you have your project accepted by the [ID@Xbox](http://xbox.com/id) team (which is even easier for UWP developers now)

 So long as you have a Windows 10 PC and a retail Xbox, your good to go as everything else is free, the tools, the software, even the ability to switch your retail XboxOne over to a UWP dev kit.
 All from the comfort of your own home (or hotel room with free wifi)

-> There is one other caveat, that you need to also have a Windows Store developer account.&nbsp; This normally costs about £19 for an individual, a little more for a company account.&nbsp; You can either get this yourself, or when you are accepted by ID, you will get this account plus a load of other software completely FREE.
+> There is one other caveat, that you need to also have a Windows Store developer account.
+This normally costs about £19 for an individual, a little more for a company account.
+You can either get this yourself, or when you are accepted by ID, you will get this account plus a load of other software completely FREE.
 Up to you.
 >
 > P.S.
 If you have an MSDN account, you also get a code for FREE, check your benefits.